 Not all funds are as profitable as others.
 Some funds have a higher-risk strategy which brings potential for higher returns.
 Others are more conservative, sticking with lower risk investments which deliver modest returns.
-Many sit somewhere in the middle.

 While past performance isn't always an indicator of future results, it is important to look at how competitive your super fund has been over different time frames.